janAkali/tic80-wasm-nim/README.md

    cd tic80-wasm-nim
    ```

-2. Set the `WASI_SDK_PATH` environment variable to the location of WASI-SDK:
+2. Set the `WASI_SDK_PATH` environment variable to point to your WASI-SDK installation:
    ```bash
    export WASI_SDK_PATH=/path/to/wasi-sdk
    ```